 Who can sponsor?

-There will also be “initial Police National Computer (PNC), criminal records and Warnings Index checks”; Disclosure and Barring Service checks; and a visit from the council to ensure that the accommodation is suitable.
+The sponsor guidance then says that UK residents of any nationality can sponsor provided that they have at least six months’ immigration permission and “can provide accommodation for a period of at least 6 months”.
+There are also “suitability” checks: “initial Police National Computer (PNC), criminal records and Warnings Index checks”; Disclosure and Barring Service checks; and a visit from the council to ensure that the accommodation is suitable.
 People sponsoring a family that includes a child or vulnerable adult will get enhanced DBS checks.

 Who can be sponsored?